codeOfRobin/HR-Tech-Terms/Categories/DevOps.md

 DevOps is more of a culture than just a job role, where dev and ops team work in collaboration to ship product faster.

 An ideal devops engineer should posses following powers:
-* He is able to Architect and design reliable infrastructure on modern insfrastructure platforms like amazon web services, google cloud compute, openstack, etc.
+* S/He/They is able to Architect and design reliable infrastructure on modern insfrastructure platforms like amazon web services, google cloud compute, openstack, etc.
 * Should be good with common unix operating systems.
 * He is able to code in common scripting languages like python, ruby, shell, etc.
 * Should be able to design reliable build and release pipelines (jenkins, travis, circle ci , etc).